scr-randomizer/scr-randomizer.github.io/README.md

 This project and its developer(s) are NOT affiliated, associated, endorsed, or officially connected to the official Stepford County Railway in any way, shape, or form.

-This project's assets (HTML, CSS, and Images) are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+This project's assets (HTML, CSS, and images) are licensed under [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
 See the full [license](https://github.com/scr-randomizer/scr-randomizer.github.io?tab=License-1-ov-file) for more information.

 - **Feel free to:** Use, modify, and distribute images associated with SCR Randomizer for thumbnails, reviews, or social media.